Jeff Rutter

 Jeff Rutter (born January 28, 1965) is an American basketball coach.
-He currently serves as an assistant men's basketball coach at Western Michigan.
+He currently serves as an assistant men's basketball coach at Bellarmine University.
+He was previously at Western Michigan.
 Rutter also served as the interim head coach at Drake from December 2016 to March 2017.

 Coaching history

 Rutter has served as an assistant coach at the Division II and Division I levels.
 He moved with Greg McDermott from Northern Iowa to Iowa State in 2006 and stayed on as director of basketball operations at Iowa State after McDermott was replaced by Fred Hoiberg.